 To ensure the result meets your expectations, it’s important to consider six basic recommendations when preparing the Brief.

-I always try to organize the shoot so that one lighting setup works for all items.
-The light, background, and composition are set once, and then I carefully swap the products.
-For the client, this means fewer shooting hours and a lower cost per image — without sacrificing quality.
+I always try to organize the shoot so that one lighting setup works for all products at once.
+Light, background, and composition are set up once, and then I simply swap the items carefully.
+For the client, this means fewer shooting hours and a lower cost per image-without compromising quality.

-It’s often tempting to photograph each product “a little differently.”
-I understand that, but if the goal is a website, catalog, or marketplaces, a consistent style works better.
-I usually recommend one or two angles, the same composition for the whole series, and a focus on clarity and readability of the product.
+It’s often tempting to shoot each item a bit differently.
+I understand that, but if the goal is a websit e, catalog, or marketplace, a consistent style works better.
+I usually recommend one or two angles, the same composition across the series, and a focus on clarity and clean presentation of the product.

-The clearer we agree on everything before the shoot, the smoother and more affordable the process will be.
-When I understand in advance where the images will be used, which angles are mandatory, and what is definitely not needed, I can organize the shoot as efficiently as possible — without unnecessary tests or revisions.
+The clearer we agree on everything before the shoot, the smoother and more cost effective the whole process will be.
+When I understand in advance where the images will be used, which angles are required, and wha t is definitely not needed, I can organize the shoot maximum efficiently without unnecessary tests or reshoots.

-If possible, I always recommend photographing the entire range in one shooting day.
-This avoids resetting the lighting each time and returning to decisions already made.
-Plus, the whole series will look visually cohesive, which is especially important for a brand.
+If possible, I always recommend shooting the entire product line in one day.
+This way, there’s no n eed to reset the lighting each time or return to previous setups.
+Plus, the whole series looks visuall y consistent, which is especially important for a brand.

-When working with series, I use a unified retouching approach.
-This speeds up post-production and helps maintain the same clean look across all products.
-As a result, the client gets a neat, consistent series without overpaying for extra retouching hours.
+When working with a series, I use a unified retouching approach.
+This speeds up post production and helps maintain a consistent, clean look across all products.
+As a result, the client gets a neat, cohesive series without paying for extra editing hours.

-Create one “reference” image — polished to perfection — and then adjust all other shots to match this standard.
-This is a great way to maintain high quality across the entire series while keeping the budget under control.
+Create one “reference” image polished to perfection and then match all other photos to this standard.
+This is a great way to maintain high quality acros s the entire series while keeping the budget under control.

 Budget is something that can and should be discussed — I’m always open to conversation.
 In most cases, it’s possible to offer a simpler yet equally effective solution tailored to a specific task.